-This post was updated from a previous post from 2017 by Sara Lowe.
+This post updates a 2017 post by Sara Lowe.

 Your nonprofit’s mission and vision statements are essential elements of your strategic planning process.
 The distinction is subtle but important.
 Your mission statement is the bare-bones proclamation of what your organization does and why you exist while your vision statement describes how the world would look if you completed your mission.

 How to create your nonprofit vision statement: